ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     printstring("hi")   // prints "hi"
     printstring(3)   // prints "int is 3", implicitly converted using implicit conversion function
     ```
+- scala 3 implicits are overhauled
+    - `given` keyword to declare implicit, `using` to pass in implicit
+    - `Conversion[A,B]` typeclass introduced to define implicit conversion from A->B
 ### COMPANION OBJECT
 - defining `apply` method lets you instantiate companion class without `new` keyword
     - `val a = Foo("dude")` compiles to `val a = Foo.apply("dude")`